Frozen cherries are easy to keep on hand and make a vibrant, nutritious, and flexible cherry smoothie. Make it chocolate if you like. Here's how.

 - Want to level up your smoothie game?
 Here's my epic post with everything you need to know get started and to take your smoothies to the next level.

 - Prefer to have a little help?
 I recommend SmoothieBox.
-Read my review or buy now.
+Read my review or buy now with discount code UMAMIGIRL for $35 off your first box.

-- And here are my recommended products: Vitamix 5200, cacao nibs, ground flax seed, and maca powder.
+- And here are my recommended products: Vitamix 5200, cacao nibs, ground flax seed, chia seed, and maca powder.

 A note on nutrition